adampinsky/phase-0/week-2/design-reflections.md

 What is your target audience's interests and how do you see your site addressing them?
 ---
+Someone looking at my sit would be
 To gain insight into who I am as a programmer as well as what types of projects motivate me.

 What is the primary "action" the user should take when coming to your site?
 Do you want them to search for information, contact you, or see your portfolio?
 It's ok to have several actions at once, or different actions for different kinds of visitors.
 ---
+To view a portfolio of my work.
 What are the main things someone should know about design and user experience?
 ---
 What is user experience design and why is it valuable?